ErwanBarbedor/PlumeScript/readme.md

 - Dynamic affectation: if `a = foo`, then `$a = bar` affect `bar` to the (global) variable `foo`.
 Work also for hash and with expression (ex: `$("foo" .. i): bar`)

 #### Bugfix
-- In certain case, item for concat will not be converted to strings
+- Fixed: in certain case, item for concat will not be converted to strings
+- Fixed: line not trimmed if ends with a comment

 ### 0.24